 When I was a little girl, my family attended church regularly and I loved it!
 I felt God near me, learned the Bible and was embraced by our community of faith.
 I participated in children’s programs, went to kids camps and was involved in Youth for Christ.

 Seeds of God’s love were planted, ready to take root and blossom.
 I felt secure in my faith and knew my identity in Christ.
-At this stage of my life, the questions, “who am I” and “what is identity in Christ” where not part of my thoughts or conversations.
+At this stage of my life, finding answers to the life changing questions, “who am I” and “what is identity in Christ” were not part of my thoughts or conversations.

 What is Identity in Christ?
 My Period of Questioning